 His guitar playing straddles tradition and the development of a personal language that includes extended playing techniques, performance and the preparation of the acoustic guitar.
 In a logical continuation he also extends the instrument via computer technology and he’s the first classical guitarist who connected the instrument in realtime-live processing to the computer.
 The acoustc guitar is modified in a way that blurs the delineation between acoustic preparation and electronic variance.

-In his works the instrumental material is altered in realtime using preparations, laptops, MAX/MSP, percussion instruments, a 16 channel sampler-sequencer, synthesizers and a vibraphone, the further development of this setup is his self-constructed amplified stringboard.
+In his works the instrumental material is altered in realtime using preparations, synthesizers, percussion instruments, toys, sequencers, and a vibraphone, the further development of this setup is his self-constructed amplified stringboard.

 Renkel also works with field recordings and composes works that experiment with genetic processes via generation, mutation, hybridization and coding also video animated compositions in which the performers interpret a permanently changing score in a live situation.